Delrick Abrams

 Delrick Abrams Jr. (born April 6, 1997) is an American professional football cornerback.
-He played college football for the Colorado Buffaloes, as well as junior college football for the Independence Pirates.
+He played college football for the Colorado Buffaloes and at junior college football for the Independence Pirates.

 Abrams was signed as an undrafted free agent by the Atlanta Falcons of the National Football League (NFL), and played a number of games in the 2020 season.
 He played two seasons in the United States Football League (USFL) with the Tampa Bay Bandits and Memphis Showboats.
 He spent a season in the United Football League (UFL), also with the Showboats.

+High School

+Abrams was born in Bogalusa, Louisiana and graduated from Varnado High School in Angie, Louisiana, a small school with less than 180 high school students.

 College career

 Abrams attended Independence Community College, where he played two seasons with the Independence Pirates.
 While at Independence, he was featured in the third season of the Netflix documentary series Last Chance U, where he played under head coach Jason Brown.
 He transferred to the University of Colorado Boulder, where he played two seasons with the Colorado Buffaloes.